- One of the dialogue choices when encountering the NCR soldiers guarding the approach to Esteban Morales' body is a classic:

-Sometimes random NPC combat phrases and good timing make for excellent comedy.
-For example, there's this titbit after literally painting the walls with the organs of a dead Fiend in front of his partner.
+- Sometimes random NPC combat phrases and good timing make for excellent comedy.
+For example, there's this tidbit after literally painting the walls with the organs of a dead Fiend in front of his partner.

-Meeting the Lone Drifter with the Ladykiller perk.
+- Meeting the Lonesome Drifter with the Ladykiller perk.

 Dumb Courier: [Confirmed Bachelor] You too tense.
 It wrinkle your nice face.